Nukesor/libwifi/docs/Frame.md

 `libwifi` doesn't support parsing all existing 802.11 frames yet!
 But its design and parsing strategy allows to easily extend the current logic and add new frames :).

-## Creating a New Frame
+## Creating a New Frame Variant

 All frames are represented by the `Frame` enum, which is located in `src/frame/mod.rs`.
-Every frame sub-type has it's own variant and a struct representing the data in that variant.
+Every frame sub-type has it's own variant and a struct representing the data of particular type.

-The structs contained in those variants are located in the subdirectories of `/src/frame/`.
-They are ordered by the frame type, namely `management`, `data` and `control`.

-### New Variant

-Every frame sub-type has its own variant in the `Frame` enum.
 Thereby, to add a new frame sub-type, you have to add add a new variant to `Frame`.
 It should have the same name as the `FrameSubtype` enum equivalent.

-This variant is also going to contain the struct that will represent the new frame.
+The structs contained in those variants are located in the subdirectories of `/src/frame/`.
+They are ordered by the frame type, namely `management`, `data` or `control`.

 ### The Struct